Interview with Ravi Ranjan Prasad Karn

 Q7.
 Where do you want to see yourself after 10 years in career?

-I am working in Data Science field in industry.
-I am also enhancing my skills in writing (books/blogs etc.) and training people in Data Science domain.
+I am working in Data Science field in industry and I am also enhancing my skills in writing (books/blogs etc.) and training people in Data Science domain.
 I do not know exactly where I will be after 10 years, but I aspire to become Chief Data Scientist of a company, one of the most read Data Science writer and one of the best trainers of Data Science.

 Q8.
 What is the real use of Data Science in practical world?